inrialearninglab/ai4t/docs/2-Project-resources/3-Guidelines-and-reports/3-2-Publications-on-AI-and-Education.en.md

 ## Publications about AI

+2023: Guidance for generative AI in education and research - UNESCO[^Unesco6]

 2022: Artificial Intelligence and Education - A critical view through the lens of human rights, democracy and the rule of law - Council of Europe[^CoE1]